surenjanath/Spotify-Song-Downloader-PyQt5/README.md

 ![image](https://github.com/surenjanath/Spotify-Song-Downloader-PyQt5/assets/42503383/c0d34f74-2545-4b5b-aa3f-de1bc6a33321)

 ## Updates
+- v2.1 **Release**
+  - Added Song Metadata such as song cover, artist, title and song release date

 - v2.0
   - Added Progress bar and interface to view songs as it is being downloaded.
   - Used v2 method for 320 kbps songs and if not available will revert to 128 kbps